Kays-R/Coffee-Shop-Daily-Revenue/README.md

 # Coffee-Shop-Daily-Revenue:
-A Machine Learning project done for personal practice, Goal of the project is to practice the use of Linear regression model to create a prediction model over 75% accuracy (will try for higher with minimum goal being 75% accuracy)
+A Machine Learning project done for personal practice, Goal of the project is to practice the use of Linear regression model to create a prediction model with a good score

 ### Linear Regression:
 **Definition:**